sebastiendfortier/spookipy/spookipy/temperaturedewpoint/TemperatureDewPoint.rst

 ~~~~~~~~~~~~

 -  Calculates the thermodynamic temperature of the dew point, a
-   mesure of the atmospheric humidity.
+   measure of the atmospheric humidity.
 -  Temperature at which the air must be cooled, at constant
    pressure and humidity content, to become saturated.